grxver7/Big-Data-Exam/README.md

 1. Introduction
 This guide provides detailed steps for setting up a Big Data pipeline environment using Docker.
 The pipeline involves several components: Apache Hadoop, Apache Airflow, PostgreSQL, and a Node.js-based Webserver, all orchestrated within Docker containers.
 This setup is designed to handle a Magic: The Gathering (MTG) data pipeline.

-2. Prerequisites
-Before you begin, make sure you have the following installed on your system:

-3. Installation Steps
-3.1 Install Docker
-To install Docker, execute the following commands:

-bash
-Copy code
 # Update package list
 sudo apt-get update